kairos-fhir/kairos-fhir-dsl-mapping-example/src/main/groovy/projects/patientfinder/README.md

 * moved orgUnit from serviceProvider to extension
 * exported medication.observationBegin and End to the new MedicationRequest extension
 * exporting medication.dosisSchema to doasageInstruction.timing.code.text
+* fixing practitionerRole with workaround (setting status)
+* adding export of status in appointment script

 # 2025-06-25
 * practitionerRole mapping